Carlos Guichandut

-Carlos Maria Guichandut (November 4, 1914 – September 27, 1990) was an Argentinian baritone, and later tenor, particularly associated with heroic roles.
+Carlos Maria Guichandut (November 4, 1914 – September 27, 1990) was an Argentine baritone, and later tenor, particularly associated with heroic roles.

 Born in Buenos Aires, he studied first philosophy and then singing, with Alfredo Bontà Biancardi.
 He began his career as a baritone in 1938 singing zarzuela.
 He made his operatic debut at the Teatro Colon in 1945, in the title role of Rigoletto, followed by Luna in Il trovatore, Iago in Otello, and Scarpia in Tosca.